 Overview of Play

-Building a basic understanding of SFRPG gameplay will help you absorb the game’s mechanical details.
-The following are common aspects of SFRPG play.
+Building a basic understanding of Starfinder gameplay will help you absorb the game’s mechanical details.
+The following are common aspects of Starfinder play.

 Anytime you’re speaking for your character or describing her actions but aren’t in combat, you’re roleplaying.
 This could be haggling with a trader, describing your plan to sneak into a research station, or just having a conversation with another player “in character.”
 These situations often require skill checks, in which a player rolls a 20-sided die and adds her modifier from the appropriate skill (see Skills), but they can also involve spells or other special abilities.
 Sometimes roleplaying may progress into tactical combat.
 Game Masters should encourage players to be creative and resourceful during roleplaying, while also ensuring that their actions have consequences—don’t insult an excitable crime boss unless you’re ready to defend yourself!